Capable-alien/Customer_insights_dashboard/README.md

 # Customer Insights Dashboard

-The Customer Insights Dashboard is an interactive Streamlit application designed to help businesses gain valuable insights from their customer data.
+This is an interactive Streamlit application designed to gain valuable insights from customer data.
 This dashboard offers three key functionalities:

 1. **Customer Churn Prediction**: Utilize machine learning to predict which customers are most likely to churn, allowing you to take proactive measures to retain them.
 2. **Customer Sentiment Analysis**: Analyze customer feedback to understand their sentiments and identify areas for improvement in your products or services.